Degree structure

 • An internship at a design agency, a research department or design department at a Dutch company or abroad.

-• Taking electives at a different department or university in the Netherlands (minor).
+• Taking electives at another TU/e program or university in the Netherlands (minor).

-In the first semester, you finalize your PI&V Learning Line by taking the PI&V 3 course with which you also define clearly your learning objectives for your Final Bachelor's Project.
-In the second semester you take the ITEC advance course on Engineering for Society study component, one elective and complete your bachelor's degree with the Final Bachelor Projects (FBP).
+In the first semester, you complete your PI&V Learning Line by taking the PI&V 3, which also clearly defines your learning goals for your Final Bachelor (graduation) Project (FBP).
+In the second semester, you take the ITEC advance course on Engineering for Society, one elective and complete your bachelor's degree with the Final Bachelor Project.

-Please note: the educationguide is a document that is used as a source of information by current TU/e students, containing detailed, practical information that is important during the course.
+Please note: the education guide is a document that is used as a source of information by current TU/e students, containing detailed, practical information that is important during the current academic year.